On a lower bound of Hausdorff dimension of weighted singular vectors: Introduction

-Note that if all weights have the same value, that is, $w_i=1/d$ for all $i=1,\dots,d$, then the weighted system \eqref{weightedsing} gives the unweighted system \eqref{unweightedsing}.
+Note that if all weights have the same value, that is, $w_i=1/d$ for all $i=1,\dots,d$, then the weighted system \eqref{weightedsing} is nothing but the unweighted system \eqref{unweightedsing}.

 In the weighted setting, it was shown in \cite{LSST} that the set of $2$-dimensional $w$-singular vectors has Hausdorff dimension $2-\frac{1}{1+w_1}$.
-The aim of the present article is to extend this $2$-dimensional result to higher dimensions regarding the lower bound of the Hausdorff dimension.
+The aim of the present article is to extend this $2$-dimensional result to higher dimensional cases regarding the lower bound of the Hausdorff dimension.
+Our main theorem is as follows.